Hemel Hempstead: Early history

-The town remained part of the monastery's estates until the Reformation and break-up of Ashridge in 1539.
-In that same year, the town was granted a royal charter by Henry VIII to become a bailiwick with the right to hold a Thursday market and a fair on Corpus Christi Day.
+The town remained part of the monastery's estates until the Reformation, and break-up of Ashridge in 1539.
+In the same year, the town was granted a royal charter by Henry VIII to become a bailiwick with the right to hold a Thursday market and a fair on Corpus Christi Day.
 The first bailiff of Hemel Hempstead was William Stephyns (29 December 1539).
 Henry VIII and Anne Boleyn are reputed to have stayed in the town at this time.

-In 1953 a collection of unusually fine medieval wall paintings dating between 1470 and 1500 were discovered in a cottage in Piccotts End, a village on the outskirts of Hemel Hempstead.
+In 1953, a collection of unusually fine medieval wall paintings dating from between 1470 and 1500 were discovered in a cottage in Piccotts End, a village on the outskirts of Hemel Hempstead.
 This same building had been converted into the first cottage hospital providing free medical services by Sir Astley Cooper in 1827.

 In 1581, a group of local people acquired lands – now referred to as Boxmoor – from the Earl of Leicester to prevent their enclosure.
 These were transferred to trustees in 1594.
 These have been used for public grazing and they are administered by the Box Moor Trust.

 Remains of Roman villa farming settlements have been found at Boxmoor and Gadebridge which span the entire period of Roman Britain.
-A well preserved Roman burial mound is located in Adeyfield.
+A well-preserved Roman burial mound is located in Adeyfield.
+A major Romano-Celtic temple complex was unearthed at Wood Lane End in Maylands in 1966.

 18th to mid-20th century

 In the 18th and 19th centuries, Hemel Hempstead was an agricultural market town.
 Wealthy landowners built a few large country houses in the locality, including The Bury, built in 1790, and Gadebridge House, erected by the noted surgeon and anatomist Sir Astley Cooper in 1811.

 As the Industrial Revolution gained momentum, commercial travel between the Midlands and London increased greatly.
 Hemel Hempstead was located on a direct route between these areas of industry and commerce and this made it a natural waypoint for trade and travel between the two.
 Initially the Sparrows Herne Turnpike Road was opened in 1762.

-In 1793 construction began on the Grand Junction Canal, a major project to provide a freight waterway between the Midlands and the Port of London.
+In 1793, construction began on the Grand Junction Canal, a major project to provide a freight waterway between the Midlands and the Port of London.
 In 1798, the canal from the Thames reached Two Waters, just south of Hemel Hempstead, and opened fully in 1805.